Sources of Irreproducibility in Machine Learning: A Review: Evaluation factors

-Evaluation factors are related to how the investigators reach the conclusions from doing an experiment. \begin{description} \item \textbf{Selective reporting} Selective reporting of results, for example through careful selection of datasets, and ignoring the danger of adaptive over-fitting could lead to the wrong conclusions being made \cite{pineau_2021}.
+\textbf{Selective reporting results} through careful selection of datasets, and ignoring the danger of adaptive over-fitting could lead to the wrong conclusions being made \cite{pineau_2021}. \textit{Selective reporting will affect the interpretation.}

-\item \textbf{Over-claiming of results} By drawing conclusions that go beyond the evidence presented (e.g. insufficient number of experiments, mismatch between hypothesis and claim) results are over-estimated \cite{pineau_2021}.
+\textbf{Over-claiming of results} By drawing conclusions that go beyond the evidence presented (e.g. insufficient number of experiments, mismatch between hypothesis and claim) results are over-estimated \cite{pineau_2021}. \textit{Over-claiming of results are errors in the interpretation.}

+\textbf{Lack of naïve baselines} Lack of comparison with simple statistical methods or naïve benchmarks such as linear regression and persistence in time-series forecasting could obscure results \cite{makridakis_2018}. \textit{Naïve baselines help interpret the performance, but will not affect outcome nor analysis.}

+\textbf{Sampled metrics} Sampling from the test set is used sometimes when evaluations are computationally demanding.
+This could lead to sampled metrics being inconsistent with the exact versions and thus the wrong conclusions can be inferred \cite{cremonesi_2021}. \textit{Sampled metrics will not change the outcome but can change the interpretation of the analysis.}

-\item \textbf{Error estimation} Machine learning methods must be able to specify certainty and confidence intervals around them \cite{makridakis_2018} and preferably testing statistical significance taking the confidence intervals into account \cite{henderson_2018}.
+\textbf{Error estimation} Machine learning methods must be able to specify certainty and confidence intervals around them \cite{makridakis_2018} and preferably testing statistical significance taking the confidence intervals into account \cite{henderson_2018}.
 Reporting single scores without any estimate of error or variation in performance is insufficient to compare non-deterministic approaches \cite{reimers_2017}.
-Error estimates are more prevalent in machine learning experiments reported in healthcare than for other domains \cite{mcdermott_2021}.
+Error estimates are more prevalent in machine learning experiments reported in healthcare than for other domains \cite{mcdermott_2021}. \textit{Error analyses are part of the analysis and could change the interpretation if done incorrectly or are lacking.}

-\item \textbf{Statistical analysis} Improper use of statistics to analyze results, such as claiming significance without proper statistical testing or using the wrong statistic test lead to false conclusions \cite{card_2020,pineau_2021}.
-Power analyses should be done prior to evaluation when comparing against baselines, and the number of instances in the test will determine the effect size and should be chosen accordingly \cite{card_2020}.
+\textbf{Statistical analysis} Improper use of statistics to analyze results, such as claiming significance without proper statistical testing or using the wrong statistics test lead to false conclusions \cite{card_2020,pineau_2021}.
+Power analyses should be done prior to evaluation when comparing against baselines; the number of instances in the test will determine the effect size and should be chosen accordingly \cite{card_2020}. \textit{The decision of which statistical analysis to do affects the analysis.}

-\item \textbf{Test data issues} Data leakage results in overestimating the performance as a model is trained on data that should only be available at test time \cite{dacrema_2021}.
-Götz-Han et al. \shortcite{gotz_2020} demonstrate five cases of reported performance gains well above the state of the art that were the results of data leakage.
-The performance results far below the claims of the original researchers when the data leakage errors were corrected.
-Cases where metrics have been reported on training data instead of test data has been found \cite{kurach_2018}.